-- (A) Whereas a need exists in the county for the financing of economic development or pollution control facilities, as authorized by I.C.
-36-7-12-1 and 36-7-12-4, together with statutory amendments and additions thereto, there is hereby created a department of development which shall be under the control of a commission to be known as the Economic Development Commission. - (B) Following enactment of this section, the County Auditor shall promptly notify the Board of Commissioners.
-A member of the Council is nominated for membership on the Commission.
-The County Auditor shall also notify the Crawfordsville Common Council and the Board of Commissioners to each make nominations for the remaining two members of the Commission, as by law provided, in order that the Commission hereby established may be appointed and organized by the Board of County Commissioners.
-The Economic Development Commission shall have the powers and duties as are now or hereafter prescribed by law.
-(1982 Code, § 1-10-1)
+(A) Formation.
+Whereas a need exists in the county for the financing of economic development or pollution control facilities, as authorized by I.C.
+36-7-12-1 and 36-7-12-4, together with statutory amendments and additions thereto, there is hereby created a department of economic development which shall be under the control of a commission to be known as the Montgomery County Economic Development Commission.